machinely79/product-supply-forecast/README.md

 # Product Delivery Forecasting in Supply Chain based on LightGBM Regression

 This application implements a **LightGBM regression model** for **multivariate and multi-output forecasting** in supply chain management.
 It predicts the next **delivery quantity and its expected date at a hierarchical level**, covering various products and delivery locations.
+The model predicts the upcoming deliveries and delivery dates for approximately 5,000 locations and around 800 products.

 ![SCMap](https://github.com/machinely79/product-supply-forecast/blob/main/images/SCMap.png)